AndrewFreemantle/fatlemon.co.uk/_posts/2014/2014-01-15-setting-up-django-on-windows-azure-websites.md

   - Django
   - Windows Azure
 ---
 A couple of things caught me out when I was trying to deploy a Django application to Windows Azure, so I'm making a note of them here for future reference.
-Oh, and I hope they might be of use to you as well :smiley:
+Oh, and I hope they might be of use to you as well <i class="fa fa-smile-o"></i>

 ### Configuring Azure Websites to run Python and Django